Resilience and Prevention Program

 Philosophy of the Resilience and Prevention Program

 Our philosophy is based on the idea that it is important to maintain one’s mental health, just as it is important to maintain one’s physical health by exercising and eating right.
 Research has shown that even when things are going relatively well, spending the time to learn and practice effective strategies for coping with stress can prevent the development of mental health problems down the road.

-People appear to be less susceptible to mental health problems after they have learned specific techniques for enhancing their psychological well-being, including ways to maintain and augment the psychological strengths they already have.
+People appear to be less susceptible to the effects of stress after they have learned specific techniques for enhancing their psychological well-being, including ways to maintain and grow the psychological strengths they already have.

 Programs at Mass General

 Outpatient Consultation and Recommendations

 Our outpatient program works with young people between the ages of 10 and 30 who may be at risk for psychiatric disorders based on: